 LICENSE PLATE ENHANCEMENT

 We have the ability to correct distorted or compressed license plate imagery from surveillance video evidence.
-We can correct the perspective of objects, as well as clarify blurred images of cars in motion.
+In addition, we can correct the perspective of objects and clarify blurred images of cars in motion.

 PIXEL INTERPOLATION (ZOOM)

-Image sharpening is an effect applied to digital images to give them a sharper appearance.
-Almost all lenses can benefit from at least a small amount of sharpening.
+Image sharpening enhances the appearance of digital images.
+In fact, almost all lenses benefit from at least a small amount of sharpening.

 IMAGE NOISE REDUCTION